A detailed list of all the best things to do in Phuket, Thailand.

 It offers spectacular views of the turquoise Andaman Sea and the surrounding beaches and towns of Phuket.

-The third name for this lookout is the “Three Beaches Viewpoint” because you can see the nearby Kata Noi, Kata and Karon beaches from the top.
+The third name for this lookout is the “Three Beaches Viewpoint” because you can see the nearby Kata Noi Beach, Kata Beach, and Karon Beach from the top.

 If you want a bit of exercise, you can hike to the viewpoint from the Karon neighbourhood.